KarolS/millfork/docs/api/target-platforms.md

 To add a custom platform yourself, see [the custom platform adding guide](./custom-platform.md).

+If you are compiling for a cartridge-based target, you need to take special precautions; see [the ROM vs RAM guide](./rom-vs-ram.md)

 ## Supported platforms

 The following platforms are currently supported: